 Description of The Chariot

-The Chariot depicts an armoured man riding a chariot, wearing a laurel and a crown around his head.
+The Chariot depicts an armored man riding a chariot, wearing a laurel and a crown around his head.
 The Chariot, when drawn upright, represents control, determination, willpower, and victory.
 When reversed, the card represents opposition, self-discipline and aimlessness.
 The symbol consists of two arrows drawn within a circle.
 One arrow is straight, while the other curves many times.
-This symbolizes the difficulties one can experience in pursing success.
+This symbolizes the difficulties one can experience in pursuing success.

 General Tarot Major Arcana description The Tarot that first appeared in the 15th century in Europe as a deck of cards used in various games.

 Although a full Tarot deck has 78 cards, the Major Arcana is made up of only 22 of these (sometimes considered 21, The Fool being separate).
 The remaining 56 cards are referred to as the Minor Arcana.
 These Tarot cards were used throughout much of modern-day Europe to play conventional card games.

 In the 18th century, Tarot decks began to be associated with divination, card reading and the occult.
 Although some tarot enthusiasts claim the practice of card reading with tarot decks originates in ancient cultures, there is no evidence of this.

 In English-speaking countries, where the card games are less common, this is the primary association many make with tarot cards.
 Cards used for divination and readings typically come from purposely designed packs.

 Each of the Major Arcana cards has a series of meanings and implications, which differ depending upon whether they are drawn upright or reversed.
 Often, the meanings when reversed are contradictory to those expressed when the card is drawn upright.